danchitnis/webgl-plot/README.md

 # webgl-plot
 multi-line high-performance 2D graphs using native WebGL.
 The advantages are:

- * Simple and efficient 2D WebGL interface
+ * Simple and efficient 2D WebGL framework
  * Using WebGL native line drawing
  * High update rate which matches the screen refresh rate
  * Full control over the color of each line in each frame